Tamer7/VersionCheck/README.md

 # Installation
- 1. Download and install Python3
+ 1. Download and install Python3 <a href="https://www.python.org/downloads/">here</a>
+ 2. Clone the Project to your Local Machine
- 2. Download the required packages by typing:
+ 3. Download the required packages by typing:
  ```bash
 pip install -r requirements.txt
 ```
- 3. Download Chrome Webdriver from <a href="https://chromedriver.chromium.org/downloads">here</a>
+ 4. Download Chrome Webdriver from <a href="https://chromedriver.chromium.org/downloads">here</a>
- 4. Navigate to this section of the code and replace to your Chrome Webdriver Path
+ 5. Navigate to this section of the code and replace to your Chrome Webdriver Path
 ``` python
 self.driver = webdriver.Chrome("INSERT DRIVER PATH HERE", options=self.options)
 ```